 These side effects usually occur due to the impurities present in the low-quality CBD products.

-According to endocannabinoid system in obesity publishes in 2008, the CBD consumption leads to suppressed appetite in its users.
-Although, this side effect for some consumers is beneficial who especially take CBD oil for weight loss purposes.
+According to the endocannabinoid system in obesity publishes in 2008, the CBD consumption leads to a suppressed appetite in its users.
+Although, this side effect for some consumers is beneficial who especially takes CBD oil for weight loss purposes.

-Since, CBD reduces the rate of lipogenesis and stimulates proteins, which in turn increase the process of breakdown and oxidation of excessive fat stored in our system.
+Since, CBD reduces the rate of lipogenesis and stimulates proteins, which in turn increases the process of breakdown and oxidation of excessive fat stored in our system.

-Hence, not exactly a side effect for some individual, this condition can be managed who are not looking for weight reduction.
+Hence, not exactly a side effect for some individuals, this condition can be managed who are not looking for weight reduction.